 2.2.
 Executive Council

 The Executive Council shall meet before and after each General Assembly, and once a year between General Assemblies.

+The members of the Executive council shall be in accordance with Art.
+6A of the Constitution.

+The functions of the Executive Council are described in Art.
+4 and Art 6F of the Constitution.

+National and International member representatives of the Executive Council shall participate actively in the work of the Executive Council and its Board Committees to ensure the efficient administration and operation of the Federation.

 With reference to the WFEO Constitution, Article 6, Sec.
-A, the International Members, which shall each appoint their own representatives to the Executive Council, are the:
+A, the two (six) International Members, which shall each appoint their own representatives to the Executive Council, are the: